 PCI Biotech adhere to the code of practice for corporate governance.
-The company has to date four deviations from the code and reasons for the deviation and what solutions that are selected are further explained under section 2.1, 6 and 9.
+The company has to date five deviations from the code and reasons for the deviations and solutions selected are further explained under section 2.1, 6 and 9.

 2. Business